Keksoj/keksoj.github.io/content/posts/my-resume.md

 - **Good with words**, written and oral, in several languages (EN FR DE EO)
 - **Extraverted**.
 I like to reach out to other humans.
   I make sure everyone had the opportunity to speak, and that everyone understood the same thing.
-- **Drawing enthusiasm**.
+- **Drawing enthusiast**.
 I like to draw things as I learn or explain them.

 ### What I'd like to do